dwulff/academic/content/post/aging_lex/index.md

 The Aging Lexicon Project seeks to understand adult age differences in the development of lexical and semantic knowledge.

-Taking place in Basel, June 7-9, 2018, the Symposium on The Aging Lexicon gathered experts in Psychology, Linguistics, Neuroscience, and related fields to discuss open issues concerning the aging lexicon.
+On June 7-9, 2018, the Symposium on The Aging Lexicon gathered in Basel experts in Psychology, Linguistics, Neuroscience, and related fields to discuss open issues concerning the aging lexicon.

-Find out more at [Aging Lexicon Symposium](https://aginglexicon.github.io/)
+Find out more at [Aging Lexicon Symposium](https://aginglexicon.github.io/).